-One of the greatest challenges facing faculty who teach courses online is ensuring that the person who is enrolled in the course is the person actually completing the assessments.
-While many colleges currently employ multiple methods to ensure student authentication for exams, including requiring proctored or in-person exams with photo identification or other methods of authenticating the students, not all colleges have the capacity or technology to do so.
-Even at colleges that do not have all of these resources fully available, faculty can use multiple means of assessment and required weekly discussions or other assignments that enable the faculty member to become familiar with the student's writing style.
+One of the greatest challenges facing faculty teaching courses online is ensuring that the person who is enrolled in the course is the person actually completing the assessments.
+Faculty should make every effort to confirm that the enrolled student is the student completing the work.
+While many colleges currently employ multiple methods to ensure student authentication for exams, including requiring proctored or in person exams with photo identification or other methods of authenticating the student, not all colleges have the capacity or technology to do so.
+Until that time, faculty can use multiple means of assessment and required weekly discussions or other assignments that enable the faculty member to become familiar with the student's writing style.
 Faculty can also consider encouraging students to use photograph avatars and to attend online office hours to allow the faculty member to become familiar with the students in the course.
 As the technology in online education continues to improve, so too will the tools that faculty have at their disposal to authenticate the identities of students enrolled in their courses.

-Andragogical and Instructional Challenges in Online Education
+Andragogy Instructional Challenges in Online Education

-In the early years of distance education, faculty and other groups, including the ASCCC, argued that no difference existed between classes taught online and those taught in person.
-The common claim was that the only difference between those courses was the modality and that everything else was identical.
-As faculty who teach online are aware, that claim may be true regarding rigor, but major differences actually do exist among the various modalities.
-Some of these differences are defined in statute or in regulation; others exist in areas such as accessibility.
+In the early years of distance education, faculty and others, including the ASCCC, argued that there was no difference between those classes taught online and those taught in person.
+It was argued that the only difference between those courses was the modality, and that everything else was identical.
+As faculty who teach online are aware, that may be true when it comes to rigor, but it is clear that there were actually major differences among the various modalities.
+One of the most significant was the delineation between correspondence and distance education courses, as defined above.
+However, there are a number of other differences that exist between online courses and those taught in person.
+Some are defined in statute or in regulation; others exist in areas such as accessibility.
 While the use of online education has expanded over the past decade, policies and regulations at the state and federal levels have been slow to match the shifting use of technology.
-At the time of this writing in early 2018, a proposed reauthorization of the Higher Education Act could-as currently written- significantly alter federal regulation of distance education, including policies governing the engagement of students via distance education, by repealing the language regarding distance education and encouraging competency based education.3 Given this complex and often-changing context, this section of the paper will focus on the challenges that faculty teaching online courses face in order to ensure that their classes are compliant and on effective practices to assist faculty to teach their courses.
+At the time of this writing in early 2018, there is a proposed reauthorization of the Higher Education Act, which-as currently written-could significantly alter federal regulation of distance education including policies governing the engagement of students via distance education, including repealing the language regarding distance education and encouraging competency based education.4 This section will focus on the challenges that faculty teaching online courses face in order to ensure that their classes are compliant, as well as effective practices to assist faculty to teach their courses.